 3. State Law Influences How Much Workers’ Compensation Insurance Costs

-Your industry does impact Workers’ Compensation Insurance premiums.
-For example, a high-risk industry like construction may pay more for coverage, and the specific jobs within that industry all carry different price tags, too.
+Workers’ Compensation Insurance costs vary depending on several factors, including industry and location.
+For example, a high-risk industry like construction may pay more for coverage, and the specific professions within that industry have different price points for Workers’ Comp policies.

-But where you live also influences the cost of coverage.
-Each state has its own way of running Workers’ Compensation, and that includes determining the premium.
-For example, the National Academy of Social Insurance reports Alaska has the highest employer cost at $2.58 per $100 of covered payroll.
-The lowest was Massachusetts at just $0.74 per $100 of covered payroll.
+Each state has its approach to Workers’ Compensation, and that includes determining policy premiums.
+For example, the National Academy of Social Insurance reports West Virginia has the highest employer cost at $1.55 per $100 of covered payroll as of 2015.
+The lowest was Texas at just $0.31 per $100 of covered payroll.

 You can learn more about Workers' Compensation costs in “How Much Is Workers’ Comp Insurance?”